tonyreina/CRISPResso/README.md

 If the setup fails on your machine you have to install them manually and put these utilities/binary files in your path!

-To check that the installation worked, open a terminal window and execute CRISPResso --help, you should see the help page.
+To check that the installation worked, open a terminal window and execute `CRISPResso --help`, you should see the help page.

 The setup will automatically create a folder in your home folder called CRISPResso_dependencies (if this folder is deleted, CRISPResso will not work!)!
 If you want to put the folder in a different location, you need to set the environment variable: CRISPRESSO_DEPENDENCIES_FOLDER.
 For example to put the folder in /home/lpinello/other_stuff you can write in the terminal *BEFORE* the installation:

 ```bash
 export CRISPRESSO_DEPENDENCIES_FOLDER=/home/lpinello/other_stuff
 ```